Ectobius pallidus

 Habitat

 Found in outdoor environments including grasslands, meadows, and woodland edges.
 Not associated with indoor human habitations.
-The inhabits natural and semi-natural vegetation in its range.
+The inhabits natural and semi-natural vegetation in its native range.

 Distribution

-to western and southern Europe including southern England, Belgium, France, the Netherlands, Germany, Switzerland, Italy, Spain, and Portugal; also occurs in North Africa (Algeria and Tunisia). to North America, with established in the northeastern United States.
+Native to western and southern Europe including southern England, Belgium, France, the Netherlands, Germany, Switzerland, Italy, Spain, and Portugal; also occurs in North Africa (Algeria and Tunisia).
+Introduced to North America, with established in the northeastern United States.

 Human Relevance